 Lupinus Nootkatensis is a legume, it has been successful in reclamation of sterile soil in Iceland since 1945 when it was imported from Alaska.
 The lupine is invading perishable areas in Iceland.
 A number of people are trying to get rid of it because of this ability, only seeing its flaws.
-The lupine is an interesting plant for its ability to produce nitrogen, it provides nutrition for itself and other plants as well, it is sustainable.
-Its construction is protein, ash, minerals and cellulose, Lignin is the main cellulose.
+The lupine is an interesting plant for its ability to produce nitrogen, it provides nutrition for itself as well as other plants and is sustainable.
+Its construction consists of protein, ash, minerals, and cellulose, with lignin as the main cellulose.
 We found it interesting to investigate the lupine, to do a material research on its potentials for raw material.
 Try to produce a biodegradable product without any additives.
 Succeeding this task, could give the lupine a second opportunity on a new basis.

 © The Lupine project / Efnasmiðjan ehf. - 2023 | All rights reserved.